ULHPC/tutorials/advanced/Python/README.md

 **QUESTIONS:**

 * What are the versions of Python available on Iris cluster ?
 On Gaia cluster ?
-* Which toolchain have been used to build them ?
+* Which toolchains have been used to build them ?

-Here we will compare performance of Python 2.7 and Python 3.
+Here we will compare the performance of Python 2.7 and Python 3.

 Here are the steps to compare 2 codes: